Bringing your kitten home and their first week with you

 As well as your kitten being fully vaccinated, you should also make sure:

 - They’re identifiable via a microchip or a well-fitting collar and identification tag.

-- Your garden is kitten-proofed.
+- Your yard is kitten-proofed.

 - You know their favorite things so you can use them to encourage your kitten back inside.

 Before your kitten goes outside, they also need to be neutered or spayed to prevent unwanted litters.